muellan/metacache/docs/building.md

 Make sure that you compile MetaCache with the right data type sizes so that you
 * don't waste memory
 * have support for enough reference sequences per database
-* and/or long enough reference sequences.
+* and/or support for long enough reference sequences.

 See the [installation instructions](https://github.com/muellan/metacache#detailed-installation-instructions) for more details.